status-im/specs/docs/stable/3-whisper-usage.md

 Whisper is broadcast-based protocol.
 In theory, everyone could communicate using a single topic but that would be extremely inefficient.
 Opposite would be using a unique topic for each conversation, however, this brings privacy concerns because it would be much easier to detect whether and when two parties have an active conversation.

-Partitioned topics are used to broadcast private messages efficiently.
+Nodes use partitioned topics to broadcast private messages efficiently.
 By selecting a number of topic, it is possible to balance efficiency and privacy.

-Currently, the number of partitioned topics is set to `5000`.
+Currently, nodes set the number of partitioned topics to `5000`.
 They MUST be generated following the algorithm below:
 ```golang
 var partitionsNum *big.Int = big.NewInt(5000)
 var partition *big.Int = big.NewInt(0).Mod(publicKey.X, partitionsNum)